Gdoc/Admin

 This is shown in the first chart below.

-The two large spikes, marking the First and Second World Wars, are clearly the main feature here.
-In Japan, military spending in 1944 was 99% of GDP.
-That means military spending was almost as large as the value of the entire national production in that year.
+The two large spikes, marking the First and Second World Wars, are clearly the main feature here, reaching as much as 40% of national output.

 If we look beyond these two spikes, we can see that there are also clear peaks for other major conflicts.
 Take the UK as an example: The chart shows peaks for the Crimean War (1853 – 1856) and the Second Boer War (1899 – 1902).